SeekyCt/spm-decomp/README.md

 ## Compiler Notes
 ### Flags
-The compiler flags probably aren't fully accurate yet (particularly the inline pragma), and it's likely that some parts of the game will use different flags.
+The compiler flags probably aren't fully accurate yet, and it's likely that some parts of the game will use different flags.
 ### Version
 The project currently uses Codewarrior Version 4.1 build 60831, it's not known if this is the correct version.